 Juventus College is a project geared towards Bianconeri youth academy players from the Giovanissimi Nazionali (Under 15s) up to the Primavera (Under 19s)

-The Juventus College institution was constructed with the help of advice from the Giovanni Agnelli Foundation and then developed through the support provided by the Edoardo Agnelli International Institute.
+The Juventus College institution was constructed with the help of advice from the Giovanni Agnelli Foundation before being developed first through the support provided by the Edoardo Agnelli International Institute and then the International School of Europe (ISE).
 The initiative strives to help Bianconeri youth footballers find a suitable middle ground between their sporting and educational commitments.

 The project is geared towards youth academy players from the Giovanissimi Nazionali (Under-15s) right up to the Primavera (Under-19s).
 After opening its doors to these first three year groups earlier this season, the next stage of Juventus College will see an additional two age bands enrol in the project from the beginning of the 2014/15 school year.